NingLee8/RedditGrabBag/README.md

 #### Singularity (card)

 Upgrade text removes the word "Exhausted" from the description in order to fit all text on the card within 5 line limit.

+#### Silk Scarf & Shepherd's Crook

+Originally designed as Power cards but reworked as relics

+### Known Issues

+#### Cursed Dagger (relic)
+Dagger will always trigger on the right side of the fight during Shield and Spear fight.

+The dagger position is ignored when determined the existence of the Surrounded! effect.

 ---